 If you’re going to make bulk blanks, look into an orbital sander.
 Sanding by hand will make you miserable.
 When I was making signs as a hobby or for gifts, I would hand sand them.
 Now that on my usual ‘blanks day’, we make about 30-45 blanks, we have two orbital sanders going at the same time.
 Granted, it’ll just jiggle your hands to death- it’s better than cramping up like a witches claw.

-This is a great, reasonable orbital sander that uses hook and loop sheets.
+I suggest a orbital sander that uses hook and loop sheets.
 It’s basically velcro sandpaper.
-The link for the sandpaper is for a variety pack of different grit sandpaper sheets.
+I always get a variety of grits.
 This way, you can start out with the coarse grit papers and work your way down to the more fine grit ones.
 I promise you that this will save you tons of time and frustration.

 Paint & Stain